Healthy Meal of the Week: Tom’s Beef Stew

 Leftover Idea: Stew Quesadillas

 This idea was provided by my dad (Tom), who occasionally enjoys making this recipe for our family.
-I’ve always loved this meal growing up and finally asked him for his specific recipe.
+I’ve always loved this healthy meal growing up and finally asked him for his specific recipe.
 My father graciously parted with his concoction, and last night, I put it to the test to see if what he wrote down came out tasting like the usual.
 Thankfully it did!

-Even though this meal takes a total of 6 hours to cook, in all actuality, the majority of the work is all taken care of by the crockpot.
+Even though this healthy meal takes a total of 6 hours to cook, in all actuality, the majority of the work is all taken care of by the crockpot.
 Your initial prep time will only be about 20 minutes to cook the meat, slice up the potatoes and carrots, along with opening the various cans to pour into the cooking container.
 Once that is done, and you turn on your crockpot, you can relax and occasionally stir if you desire.

 – crockpot for stew

 – 1 can ranch style beans

 – 2 cubes beef bouillon

 – 3 carrots

 – 1/2 tablespoon garlic powder